NagireddyJahnavi/Coffee-Sales/README.md

 - Loyalty Card
 - Timeline)
 5. Visualizations in Excel
-Used built-in charts and visuals:
+Used built-in charts and visuals
 - Line Chart: Total Sales by Month for each Coffee Type
 - Bar Chart: Sales by Country
 - Bar Chart: Top 5 Customers
 - Slicers & Timelines: For user interaction and drilldowns
 6. Interactivity
-•	Dashboard interactivity via Slicers and Timelines: o	Filter by Roast Type, Size, and Loyalty Card o	View specific time periods using Order Date Timeline
+Dashboard interactivity via Slicers and Timelines
+- Filter by Roast Type, Size, and Loyalty Card
+- View specific time periods using Order Date Timeline
 ________________________________________
 📈 Key Metrics Tracked
 - Total Sales